Study Evaluating KTE-C19 in Pediatric and Adolescent Subjects With Relapsed/Refractory B-precursor Acute Lymphoblastic Leukemia

 - Presence of fungal, bacterial, viral, or other infection that is uncontrolled or requiring IV antimicrobials for management.

-- Prior CD19 directed therapy, including CAR+ T cell, BiTE, and antibody drug conjugate (ADC), with the exception of subjects who received KTE-C19 in this study and are eligible for re-treatment
+- Prior CD19 directed therapy, including CAR+ T cell, BiTE, and antibody drug conjugate (ADC), with the exception of individuals who received KTE-C19 in this study and are eligible for re-treatment

 - Treatment with alemtuzumab within 6 months prior to leukapheresis, or treatment with clofarabine or cladribine within 3 months prior to leukapheresis